 - Filter GeoEvents using spatial or attribute conditions to focus on the most interesting event data.

-- Archive event data in feature services, tables, and the spatiotemporal data store.
+- Archive event data in feature services, tables, and the spatiotemporal big data store.

 - Enrich incoming events with data from a secondary feature service or system file.

 ArcGIS GeoEvent Server is a licensing role of ArcGIS Server, a software component of ArcGIS Enterprise.
-ArcGIS Server must be installed before installing GeoEvent Server.
-GeoEvent Server can only be licensed in addition to the base purchase of ArcGIS Enterprise (Standard or Advanced).
-A GeoEvent Server license enables real-time data ingest, analytics, visualization, and notification capabilities in your enterprise GIS.
+ArcGIS Server must be installed before you can install GeoEvent Server.
+GeoEvent Server can be licensed in addition to the base purchase of ArcGIS Enterprise (Standard or Advanced).
+GeoEvent Server license enables real-time data ingest, analytics, visualization, and notification capabilities in your enterprise.

-For more information about ArcGIS Enterprise and ArcGIS Server, see What is ArcGIS Enterprise.
+For more information on ArcGIS Enterprise and the ArcGIS Server software component, see What is ArcGIS Enterprise?.

-It is strongly recommended that a solution architecture adhere to the workload separation design principle.
+It is strongly recommended your solution architecture adhere to the workload separation design principle.
 ArcGIS Server and ArcGIS GeoEvent Server should be installed on a machine other than the machine supporting your base ArcGIS Enterprise deployment.